Health Insurance in Spain for Expats — 2026 Guide

 Private health insurance is mandatory for most long-stay residence permits, especially for applicants under the Non-Lucrative / Retirement Visa Spain and the Digital Nomad Visa Spain, where consulates require full private coverage with no copayments or waiting periods.

-What Proper Coverage Looks Like Required
+What Proper Health Insurance Coverage Looks Like

 A valid expat policy typically includes: